mpassid/shibboleth-idp-authn-socialuser/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mpassid/shibboleth-idp-authn-socialuser/badge.svg?branch=master)](https://coveralls.io/github/mpassid/shibboleth-idp-authn-socialuser?branch=master)

 ## Overview
+For most parts this module is not actively maintained.
+Do not use it to extend your shibboleth idp except for experimental purposes.
 This module contains implementations of Facebook, Google, LinkedIn, Twitter, Yle, OAuth2 and OpenID Connect authentication modules for [Shibboleth Identity Provider v3](https://wiki.shibboleth.net/confluence/display/IDP30/Home).

 ## Authentication modules